 Here are 4 ideas on this:

-Use personality tests to understand your personal traits.
+1. Use personality tests to understand your traits

-Whilst tests such as Myers-Briggs and SHL Personality Test are not perfect, they do help you to reflect on your attitude, behaviours, characteristics and what drives your decision making and so become more self-aware.
+Whilst tests such as the Myers-Briggs and SHL Personality Test are not perfect, they do help you to reflect on your attitude, behaviours, characteristics and what drives your decision-making and so become more self-aware.

 A good coach can be invaluable in providing you with feedback that will enhance your level of self-awareness.
 Make sure you check out their credentials and certifications first though and be certain they can work with you in the way that you want them to.
 A good coach can also help you to unravel feedback from others and use it to help you to change.